lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 effective_balance + pending_deposits ≤ MAX_EFFECTIVE_BALANCE − TOP_UP_SAFETY_MARGIN − minTopUpGwei
 ```

-#### Top-up limits
+#### Top-Up Limits

-It is proposed that the overall amount of ETH that may be topped up into the protocol is limited by:
+It is proposed to limit the overall amount of ETH that may be topped up into the modules using the following parameters:

-- **maxTopUpPerBlock** — the maximum amount of ETH that can be topped up within a single block
+- **maxTopUpPerBlock** — the maximum amount of ETH that can be topped up within a single block.
-- **minTopUpDistance** — the minimum number of blocks required between `topUp` calls
+- **minTopUpDistance** — the minimum number of blocks required between `topUp` calls.

+This design assumes that **minTopUpDistance** and **maxTopUpPerBlock** are common values for all modules, meaning they define protocol-wide limits rather than per-module top-up limits.

 #### Top-up Precondition and Pause